kanidm/kanidm/book/src/developers/designs/2025-07-entra-id.md

 As we are not in control of the specification, the user experience is limited to what Microsoft implements.
 This may limit us and what we can do for users.
 In some cases certain experiences would be impossible, such as the use of the Microsoft Authenticator app since that is completely controlled by Microsoft.
+This limits what we could offer to Windows users/clients.

 ## Cons / Risks (To the Project as a Whole)